 BridgeBio Pharma to Participate in November Investor Events

-/EIN News/ -- PALO ALTO, Calif., Nov.
-09, 2022 (GLOBE NEWSWIRE) -- BridgeBio Pharma, Inc. (Nasdaq: BBIO) (“BridgeBio” or the “Company”), a commercial-stage biopharmaceutical company focused on genetic diseases and cancers, today announced that members of the management team will participate in the following upcoming investor conferences:
+PALO ALTO, Calif., Nov.
+09, 2022 (GLOBE NEWSWIRE) -- BridgeBio Pharma, Inc. BBIO ("BridgeBio" or the "Company"), a commercial-stage biopharmaceutical company focused on genetic diseases and cancers, today announced that members of the management team will participate in the following upcoming investor conferences:

 - Jefferies Health Care Conference, London, UK: November 15th at 9:40 am ET